shimoku-tech/shimoku-api-python/README.md

 ### Step 3 - Start Client, Plotting and Menu Handling

-Go ahead and copy paste to see 🪄
+Go ahead and copy-paste to see 🪄

 ```python
 from os import getenv